bobshafer/PITkit/Math.md

 ### 10.3 Vacuum Wave Speed

-If high-precision tests find light speed **absolutely invariant** even at Planck scale or in extreme gravitational fields, that constraints PIT.
+If high-precision tests find light speed **absolutely invariant** even at Planck scale or in extreme gravitational fields, that constrains PIT.

 We predict c = √(λ/γ), and λ,γ can vary.
 If c is metaphysically constant (not just empirically stable), that's evidence against.